Tag: God hates women

 Women who wear the hijab without being forced are making a mistake, just as nuns are making a mistake in being nuns.
 Both sets of women are endorsing a religion that systematically and explicitly bars them from leadership positions in the religion and declares them subordinate and inferior overall.
 That’s a mistake.
 It’s not “racist” to say that.

-The Collective Response claims that wearing … Read the rest
+The Collective Response claims that wearing the hijab is a matter of choice.

 This little spat between the Inquisition and the slightly disobedient (but not disobedient enough) nuns reminds me of something that we generally don’t focus on sharply enough.
 It’s certainly obvious, yet it kind of fades into the background of the taken-for-granted.